Generation of off-critical zeros for hypercubic Epstein zeta-functions: Introduction

 Critical zeros are given by $2^{1-\rho/2}-4^{2-\rho/2}=1$, the off-critical ones are localized on the axes $\rho_x=1$ and $\rho_x=7$.

-Many works are devoted to the study of the distribution of critical zeros for general two-dimensional periodic structures, see e.g. references \cite{Jutila05,Baier17}.

-For small odd dimensions only approximate formulas with controlled remainders were found \cite{Edery}.
-General results about the zero-distribution of the Epstein function were derived in \cite{Steu,Naka}.
-At integer dimensions $d$, a fast numerical algorithm for the evaluation of the Epstein zeta-function in the entire $s$-plane was developed in \cite{Cran}.
+For small odd dimensions only approximate formulas with controlled remainders were found \cite{Edery06}.
+Explicit formulas for the Epstein zeta-function in terms of the Riemann and Hurwitz zeta-functions were derived in \cite{Elizalde89b,Kirsten94}.
+The Laurent series expansion about the singular point $s=d$ was the subject of the work \cite{Joyce16}.
+The minima and convexity of the Epstein zeta-function were investigated in \cite{Rankin53,Cassels59,Diananda64,Sarnak06,Lim08}.
+General results about the distribution of the Epstein zeros were derived in \cite{Hejhal87,Potter35,Bombieri87,Steuding05,Nakamura13}.
+A fast numerical algorithm for the evaluation of the $d$-dimensional Epstein zeta-function in the entire $s$-plane was developed in \cite{Crandall98}.

-Critical zeros of the Epstein zeta-function are confined to the critical line $\Re(s) = \frac{d}{2}$ and therefore it is relatively simple to find numerically their imaginary positions.
-On the other hand, to find blindly the positions of all off-critical zeros is a hopeless task.
-The aim of this paper is to establish a generation mechanism of off-critical zeros from the critical ones with a specific topology.
-Our numerical results reveal that critical zeros form closed or semi-open curves which enclose disjunctive regions of the complex space $(\rho_x=\frac{d}{2},\rho_y)$.
-Each curve involves a finite number of special left/right ``edge'' points which give rise to two tails of off-critical zeros, conjugate by a symmetry, with continuously varying dimension $d$.
-The curves of critical and off-critical zeros exhibit a singular expansion around the critical edge points whose derivation resembles to the one around a critical point in many-body statistical models.
-Various versions of the generation mechanism are discussed.
-It turns out that for each $d>9.24555\ldots$ there exists a conjugate pair of {\em real} off-critical zeros which tend to 0 and $d$ in the limit $d\to\infty$.
-As a by-product of the formalism, we derive an exact result for $\lim_{d\to 0} \zeta^{(d)}(s)/d$ and an equidistant distribution of critical zeros along the imaginary axis in the limit $d\to\infty$.
+Critical zeros of the hypercubic Epstein zeta-function are confined to the critical line $\Re(s) = \frac{d}{2}$ and it is relatively simple to solve numerically one nonlinear equation for their imaginary components.
+On the other hand, to find blindly the positions of all off-critical zeros is a hopeless task for dimensions $d\ne 4,6,8$.
+It is the aim of this paper to establish a generation mechanism of off-critical zeros.
+In particular, we apply the critical theory of continuous second-order phase transitions in many-body systems, which is developed within the condensed-matter and equilibrium statistical physics \cite{Baxter82,Samaj13}, to the mathematical problem of generation of Epstein's off-critical zeros as bifurcations from specific critical zeros.